3dcitydb/3dcitydb-docs/source/3dcitydb/multi-schema.rst

 access can be interesting in a multi-editor scenario.

 .. note::
-   Dropping and creating indexes is not possible in PostgreSQL, if you’re not the owner of the table.
+   Dropping and creating indexes is not possible in PostgreSQL if you’re not the owner of the table.

 **Revoke access**